 One of our recent science lessons was on acids, bases and the pH scale.
 To help my kids grasp the difference between the two, and how to use the pH scale, we completed a few learning activities together.

-You’ll find one of our favorites below, along with a FREE printable that will help your family complete their own experiments.
+You’ll find one of our favorites below, along with a printable that will help your family complete their own experiments.

 First, let’s review some of the basics.

 They are compounds you find everywhere, yet have very different properties.

 When you put acids into water, you create a solution.
 During this reaction, the acid will actually release one of its protons, or Hydrogen ions (H+).
 This means that the positive and negative ions are no longer balanced, causing the solution to become acidic.